-Here's why incident response is something your entire organization has to care about: Hackers are likely trying to invade your network, and security vulnerabilities likely make this easier than you would believe.
+Here's why cybersecurity incident response is something your entire organization has to care about: Hackers are likely trying to invade your network, and security vulnerabilities likely make this easier than you would believe.

-Indeed, we have evolved from a time when executive leaders were mostly disconnected from the information security function to an era where it's top of mind for many such former naysayers.
+Indeed, we have evolved from a time when executive leaders were mostly disconnected from the information security function to an era where cybersecurity is top of mind for many such former naysayers.
 And for good reason: There's likely not a day that goes by that your organization isn't under attack or otherwise exposed to IT-related security risks.

 Security threats and vulnerabilities, and the subsequent incidents and breaches that they can lead to, affect organizations of all kinds.
 Literally every business -- both large and small and across every industry -- is a target for criminal hackers and careless employees alike.
 The question is: What are you doing about it?